MOJACAR, ALMERIA – HOW TO GET THERE AND WHAT TO DO

 1. Plaza Nueva

-Plaza Nueva, talking of breath, this one is breathtaking and otherwise known as the viewing platform.
-A great place to grab a drink, take in the view and enjoy the hustle and bustle or solitude, depending on when you plan your visit.
+Talking of breath, Plaza Nueva is breathtaking and otherwise known as the viewing platform.
+A great place to grab a drink, take in the scenery and enjoy the hustle and bustle or solitude, depending on when you plan your visit.

 2. Fuente Publica de Mojacar